Victoria Eugenie of Battenberg

-Victoria Eugenie Julia Ena of Battenberg (Note: After her conversion to Roman Catholicism in order to marry the King of Spain she assumed the names of "Victoria Eugenia Cristina".)
-(24 October 1887 – 15 April 1969), commonly known as Ena, was Queen of Spain as the wife of King Alfonso XIII from their marriage on 31 May 1906 until 14 April 1931, when the Spanish Second Republic was proclaimed.
-A Hessian princess by birth, she was a member of the Battenberg family, a morganatic branch of the House of Hesse-Darmstadt.
-She was the youngest granddaughter of Queen Victoria and Prince Albert.
-Unlike other members of the Battenberg family, who were accorded the lower rank of Serene Highness, Victoria Eugenie was born with the rank of Highness due to a Royal Warrant issued in 1886 by Queen Victoria, and was later created Royal Highness by her uncle, King Edward VII, prior to her marriage to the King of Spain.
+Victoria Eugenie Julia Ena of Battenberg (Note: Following her conversion to Roman Catholicism prior to her marriage to the King of Spain, she assumed the names Victoria Eugenia Cristina.)
+(24 October 1887 – 15 April 1969), commonly known as Ena, was Queen of Spain as the wife of King Alfonso XIII from their marriage on 31 May 1906 until 14 April 1931, when the Second Spanish Republic was proclaimed.

+A princess of the Grand Duchy of Hesse by birth, she was a member of the Battenberg family, a morganatic branch of the House of Hesse-Darmstadt.
+She was the youngest granddaughter of Queen Victoria and Prince Albert of Saxe-Coburg and Gotha.

+Unlike most members of the Battenberg family, who bore the lower ranking style of Serene Highness, Victoria Eugenie was born with the style of Highness, by virtue of a royal warrant issued by Queen Victoria in 1886.
+Prior to her marriage, she was elevated to the style of Royal Highness by her uncle, King Edward VII.